-The American Physical Therapy Association strongly supports the SAFE STEPS for Veterans Act (S. 668).
+The American Physical Therapy Association strongly supports the SAFE STEPS for Veterans Act (S. 4556).
 The legislation would establish an Office of Falls Prevention within the Veterans Health Administration, tasked with preemptively identifying and treating veterans at risk of falling.
-The SAFE STEPS for Veterans Act was introduced in the Senate by Sens.
-Angus King, I-Maine, and Mike Rounds, R-S.D.
+The SAFE STEPS for Veterans Act was introduced by Sens.
+Angus King, I-M.E., and Mike Rounds, R-S.D.